 Authority of Enron.
 In the performance of the Services, Enron and its officers and employees are authorized to act either in the name of Enron or in the name of Bridgeline only at the consent of Bridgeline management and, if Enron, its officers or its employees is acting in the name of Bridgeline, they are authorized to disclose or not to disclose to third parties that its offices and employees so acting are employed by Enron.

 Service Fee.
 Enron will charge Bridgeline on a monthly basis for agreed upon service fee of $10,000 (the “Service Fee”).
 The Service Fee shall be paid to Enron in advance on the first (1st) day of each month during which Enron performs the Services.
 If Bridgeline fails to pay any payment or other sum when due, Bridgeline shall also pay to Enron interest thereon from the due date thereof to the date of payment at a rate equal to the lessor of (a) 12% per annum or (b) the maximum rate permitted by applicable law.
 All payments hereunder shall be payable by wire transfer to the account of Enron set forth below, or at such other place or account as Enron may from time to time designate in writing.

-[Need a Thirdy Party Expense provision?]
+Adjustment to Service Fee.
+If during the term of this Agreement, Enron in its sole discretion ascertains that the cost and manpower required to perform its obligations under this Agreement are in excess of that originally contemplated by Enron, Enron shall provide written notice to Bridgeline of such excess cost and manpower and Enron and Bridgeline shall meet to negotatiate mututally agreeable adjustments to the Service Fee to account for such increase.
+If the Enron and Bridgeline are unable to agree on such adjustment within thirty (30) days of Enron’s notice to Bridgeline under this Section 4, Enron may terminate this Agreement upon five (5) days written notice to Bridgeline thereof.

+Third Party Expenses.
+Bridgeline agrees to reimburse Enron for the actual cost incurred by Enron for any goods or materials purchased or any other goods, services, utilities provided by third party providers in provision of the Services hereunder, and all expenses actually incurred by Enron for outsourced Services, provided that Enron shall notify Bridgeline for its approval prior to incurring any expenses for outsourced Services.

 Term.
 This Service Agreement shall be effective a period of two (2) years, beginning June 1, 2000, and thereafter until terminated by any party giving one (1) month notice to the other parties of such party's intent to terminate this Service Agreement with respect to such party.